Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Proofs and Technical Details

 Considering $\exp{(n\tau_0 L_u)}>(1+\tau_0 L_u)^n$, we can obtain

-Taking $n=N$ yields the final estimate (\ref{key:8.26-2}). \end{refproof} For the sake of completeness, in the following we put the standard discrete Gr\"onwall inequality, e.g., \citet[Lemma 3.1]{liao2021analysis}, and its proof. \begin{lem} Let $\lambda \geq 0$, the time sequences $\{\xi_k\}_{k=0}^N$ and $\{V_k\}_{k=1}^N$ be nonnegative.
+Letting $n=N$ and taking the expectation with respect to $x_0$ on both sides yield the second estimate in Theorem \ref{th:errBound}. \end{proof} \begin{remark} The variable step-size method, while often more efficient, introduces a degree of uncontrollability due to its excessive degrees of freedom, thereby raising the upper bound. \end{remark} \begin{remark} This theorem is illustrated using the very basic explicit Euler method as an example.
+In subsequent work, we will further explore the performance of higher-order numerical methods in approximating the vector field of FM, such as Runge-Kutta (multi-stage) or BDF (multi-step) methods \cite{hairer1993solving,HairerWanner2002,li2022stability}. \end{remark} For the sake of completeness, in the following we put the standard discrete Gr\"onwall inequality, e.g., \citet[Lemma 3.1]{liao2021analysis}, and its proof. \begin{lemma} Let $\lambda \geq 0$, the time sequences $\{\xi_k\}_{k=0}^N$ and $\{V_k\}_{k=1}^N$ be nonnegative.
 If

 then it holds that